codatio/codat-docs/docs/expenses/faq.md

 1. Up-to-date mapping options

-Every company has their own preference on representing an individual expense in their accounting software.
-You can retrieve the representation mapping from our [Mapping options endpoint](/sync-for-expenses-api#/operations/get-mapping-options) and set up webhook notifications that notify when your customer creates a new expense account or tracking category.
+Every company has its own preference for representing an individual expense in its accounting software.
+You can retrieve the representation mapping from our [Mapping options endpoint](/sync-for-expenses-api#/operations/get-mapping-options) and set up webhook notifications that notify you when your customer creates a new expense account or tracking category.
 This ensures the list of tracking categories, accounts, and tax rates used to map the expense is always up to date.

 2. Standardization of expense data